dev-intellisoft/languee/README.md

 # languee
+* DESCRIPTION

-It is a very simple way to translate texts.
+It is a very simple way to work with multi language projects.

-It was created by the need I had to translate text by just type them directly without creating key with strange names like "lbl_username", "txt_username" or something like that.
+It was created by the need I had to translate text by just typing them directly without creating key with weird names like "lbl_username", "txt_username" or something like that.

-I really get pain when I need to create keys.
+I always got in trouble when I need to create keys.

 * INSTALLATION